 The history of ETFs can be traced to 1989 when Index Participation Shares for the S&P 500 was launched.
 However, a federal court in Chicago ruled that the fund worked like futures contracts.

 In 1990, the Toronto 35 Index Participation Units (TIPs 35) was created.
 But it was in January 1993 that the first recognized exchange-traded fund, the S&P 500 Trust ETF (the SPDR or “spider” for short), was launched.
 This ETF quickly became very popular, and it is still one of the most actively-traded ETFs in the U.S. stock market.

 Since 1993, the ETF market grew tremendously, reaching 102 funds by 2002, and nearly 1,000 by the end of 2009.
 As of May 2020, there were more than 7,100 ETFs (from over 160 distinct issuers) trading globally, according to research firm ETFGI.
 On the U.S. stock market alone, ETFs are estimated at 5.83 trillion dollars with nearly 2,354 ETF products as of 2021.

-The pros and cons of ETFs
+What are the pros and cons of ETFs?

 The pros of ETFs include the following: